taseabolt/fall25-mcw-taseabolt/HW-report1.md

 ### Q2 - Pull Command

-The pull command works by sending remote changes to the local.
+The pull command works by sending remote changes made on GitHub to the local machine.

 ### Q3 - Local Commits